pyeventsourcing/esdbclient/README.md

 ### Construct client class

-The `ESDBClient` class can be constructed with a `uri` connection string argument.
+The `ESDBClient` class can be constructed with a required `uri` argument, and an optional `root_certificates` (by default the client will attempt to create a "secure" connection to the server, and in this case the `root_certificates` value is required).

-The `uri` argument is required, and is expected to conform with the standard EventStoreDB "esdb" scheme.
+The `uri` argument is required, and is expected to conform with the standard EventStoreDB "esdb" or "esdb+discover" URI schemes.
+You can generate EventStoreDB connection strings using the online tool.

 For example, the URI below specifies that the client should attempt to connect to "localhost" on port 2113, using call credentials "username" and "password".

 ```
 esdb://username:password@localhost:2113
 ```

+By using the [query string syntax](https://en.wikipedia.org/wiki/Query_string), the `uri` connection string can specify connection options.
+See the Notes section below for details of these options.

-The connection string can specify connection options using the query string syntax of URIs.
-For example, the URI below uses the "Tls" options to specify that the client should create an "insecure" gRPC connection.
-By default, the client will attempt to create a "secure" connection.
+For example, the URI below uses the "Tls" options to specify that the client should create an "insecure" gRPC connection to a "follower" node.
+By default, the client will attempt to create a "secure" connection to a "leader".

 ```
-esdb://username:password@localhost:2113?Tls=false
+esdb://username:password@localhost:2113?Tls=false&NodePreference=follower
 ```

 Unless the `uri` argument specifies `Tls=false`, the `root_certificates` client